 Connecting with Students

-Since its founding, Attack Theatre has reached approximately 5,000 students annually through in-school performances and arts education residencies.
-Attack Theatre's in-school residencies work to integrate arts into the curriculums of schools throughout Southwestern Pennsylvania.
+Attack Theatre's arts education programs reach approximately 12,000 students and teachers annually through in-school performances and arts education residencies.
+Attack Theatre's in-school residencies work to integrate the arts across content areas in schools throughout Southwestern Pennsylvania.
 Residency participants develop and refine a lens through which to view and practice more modern subjects through the timeless art of dance.
 Students who participate in Attack Theatre's programs are more likely to better understand the educational concepts that the programs aim to teach; gain creativity, critical thinking, and collaborative abilities; and better retain and comprehend concepts that are taught through a fun, integrative, embodied learning approach.

 Connecting with Teachers

 Attack Theatre values the powerful relationship between the classroom teacher and the teaching artist.
-The company annually works with teachers of a wide-range of subjects, engaging them in professional development workshops to integrate the arts into the classroom.
-These workshops further enhance the effectiveness of arts education residencies and the long-lasting impact of classroom teachers armed with a renewed awareness and skills of the arts.
+Each year, the company works with teachers of a wide-range of subjects, engaging them in professional development workshops to integrate the arts into the classroom.
+These workshops further enhance the effectiveness of arts education residencies and the long-lasting impact of classroom teachers armed with a renewed awareness and skills in the arts.
 It is the company's hope that students begin to see their teachers as active learners and participants in the creative process, and that teachers experience the transformational power of the arts alongside their students.
-With these new techniques, Attack Theatre hopes that participating teachers will adapt their pedagogy to include embodied learning and other creative teaching methods as ways to present their curriculum and lesson plans to their students.

 This was the most meaningful professional development I have ever experienced in my 22 years of teaching.
 I am excited to see the fruits of the students involved, and look forward to extending these experiences to many more of my students in the future.